 Advances in mobile and ubiquitous computing, such as context-aware systems, have reshaped the lives of people, by providing them with a wide range of context-based services through various application domains (healthcare, entertainment and leisure, etc.).
 However, delivering such services requires first building-up a global view of the user’s context.
 This is done by, first, collecting knowledge about the user and his surrounding environments, and then by modeling and reasoning on collected data pieces while considering the relations that exist among them.
 Nonetheless, facing (i) the heterogeneity of collected data (i.e., data may have different types and formats), (ii) the heterogeneity of data sources from which data are collected (i.e., IoT sensor networks, social networks, online public databases, etc.), and (iii) the dynamicity of the environment where the user can be located, the knowledge representation process should go beyond classical modeling techniques, to support more comprehensive semantic web techniques with flexible data structure, such as ontologies.

-The SUEM ontology introduces concepts and relations to represent received knowledge about users, domains of interest, and environments.
+The SUEM ontology introduces concepts and relations to represent received knowledge about users, their surrounding cyber-physical environments, and the domains of interest.
 As shown in the figure below, SUEM is made of three main layers.
 First, the core layer, comprising elements to represent the generic aspects (i.e., domain-independent aspects) of both users (i.e., user’s personal data) and environments.
 Then, the pluggable domain-specific user model layer, responsible for integrating user data that are related to domain-specific applications (medical data, social data, financial data, professional data, etc.).
 And finally, the pluggable domain-specific environment model layer, responsible for aligning the core layer with external ontologies that describe detailed components of specific environments (e.g., building, home, mall, city).